Hypernetworks: cluster synchronisation is a higher-order effect: Introduction

 The goal of this paper is to take a more general stance in the sense that we consider directed hypergraphs or hypernetworks (which are more general than simplicial complexes) and define admissible maps and vector fields without the restriction to additive input structure.
-In particular, we generalise the groupoid formalism to hypernetworks and exploit this generalisation to characterise and understand synchronisation in the hypernetwork context.
-We foresee that this formalism can eventually be used to model equations of motion or evolution in the applications outlined above.
-It would follow that the theoretical results can explain or even predict unexpected behaviour in these systems.
-For example, modelling an opinion formation process according to this formalism allows to determine all robust patterns of synchrony.
-These, in turn, might explain the newly observed average opinion or even the occurrence of multiple opposing opinions that are shared by groups of agents.
+In particular, we generalise the groupoid formalism to hypernetworks and exploit this generalisation to characterise and understand synchronisation in the hypernetwork context. \noter{Our result that cluster synchrony is a nonlinear effect further sets our construction apart from the approaches to hypernetwork dynamics mentioned above.
+While \cite{Aguiar.2022,Nijholt.2022c,Salova.2021b,Salova.2021} also prove that robust synchrony patterns are characterized by so-called balanced partitions, nonlinearity in the equations of motion is either not necessary or not further investigated in their respective formalisms.
+In fact, in \cite{Aguiar.2022} robust patterns of synchrony are determined at linear degree by using the classical dyadic result, as the hypergraphs in \cite{Aguiar.2022} can be identified with a suitable bipartite dyadic graph.
+A modification of this identification is also used in \cite{Salova.2021b,Salova.2021} to determine robust synchrony patterns in an algorithmic manner.
+References \cite{Carletti.2020, DeVille.2021b, Gallo.2022, Mulas.2020} mentioned above do not address cluster synchrony, but instead focus on full synchronisation. }